karthikeyan-ng/learn-and-apply-spring-data-mongo/Readme.md

     - [MongoCk](https://github.com/cloudyrock/mongock) - Latest

 - It's a Java tool which helps you to manage changes in your MongoDB and synchronize them with your application.

+## Integration Testing
+### How?
+How can you run integration tests?
+Against
+Which server/database?

+There is full Spring support for writing integration tests

+We can use an embedded (in memory) MongoDB Server for testing.

+### What?
+What should you test?
+- Any method that uses magic String (`@Query`)
+- Any projection or aggregations
+- Any query that is complex enough
+- Don't test base implementations (`findById`) or methods that will get implemented by Spring Data Mongo via a Proxy